 It is funny when you are so engrossed with one wonder, that you don’t even notice the rest of the magic going on around you.
 Puffins!
 They were flying above us, catching their dinner below us and bobbing on the water’s surface.
 These cuties put on their own side show, as we enjoyed the main attraction.

 This was the kind of fishing I could get used to.
 There were hundreds of them below us and it took no time to hook them, and just a few minutes of fighting to reel them in.
-Nothing like the hours of waiting I was used to on the trips Buddy took me on in Florida.
+Nothing like the hours of waiting I was used to on the fishing trips Buddy took me on in Florida.

 One Quick Tickle Before We Return